kaparanoid/promptSecurityE2e/README.md

 This test suite verifies access to various AI providers.

-**Docker execution:**
+**Docker Execution:**

-1. update .env.example to .env
+1. Update `.env.example` to `.env`.
-2. npm docker:build
+2. Run `npm run docker:build`.
-3. npm docker:test
+3. Run `npm run docker:test`.

-**Known Bugs:**
+**Known Issues:**

-- Perplexity AI URLs may include `www.` prefix, while others don't.
+*   Perplexity AI URLs may include a `www.` prefix, while other provider URLs do not.
-- Console errors can occur when downloading logs on blocked or extension pages.
+*   Console errors may occur when downloading logs on blocked or extension pages.
-- API requests to blocked domains can bypass the UI block (e.g., `fetch` from devtools).
+*   API requests to blocked domains can bypass the UI block (e.g., using `fetch` from developer tools).
-- Log download is only available for enabled provider page.
+*   Log downloads are only available for the currently enabled provider page.